Life Insurance for Overweight People

 Standard life insurance policies typically require a medical exam, including weight and BMI measurements.
 These policies can be further categorized into:

-• Universal Life Insurance: This policy also provides lifelong coverage and has a cash value component, but it offers more flexibility in premium payments and death benefits.
+• Universal Life Insurance: Gives you lifetime financial protection with cash value, plus flexible premium payments and adjustable death benefits.
 Overweight individuals getting universal life insurance may face higher premiums than the average policyholder.

 Guaranteed Issue Life Insurance